 It is important that all faculty, staff and administration in your institution are aware of and receive training regarding the specific stipulations for foreign students.
 Additionally, schools should be ready to assist students as they transition from their student visas to employment visas or as they return to their home countries.

 In addition to consultations and training, we help clients remain in compliance with the program requirements of SEVIS and prepare for biannual compliance audits.
-FordMurray clients include colleges, universities, research organizations, and private and public high schools across the country.
+FordMurray clients include colleges, universities, research organizations, private and public high schools, and alternative secondary education institutions across the country.
 For more information, download our detailed guide, How to Admit Foreign Students into Your School, or visit our blog for a look at the latest news in immigration and higher education.
 Contact us today to if you have a question and would like to schedule a complimentary consultation to talk with an attorney.